 Of all the old-fashioned cottage garden flowers, Hollyhock tends to be the favorite.
 The stately flower stalks of 'Pastorale' Hollyhock often grow 5' high and provide a charming vertical accent to the garden.
 Hollyhocks usually bloom June thru August.
 While Hollyhocks are biennial, self-sown seedlings should insure a continuing supply of plants without any effort on the gardener's part.
 'Pastorale' includes a splendid mixture of pastel flower colors.
 Sorry, no choice of flower color.
 Deer resistant.

 Biennial which usually reseeds.
-May be available for fall planting in August or September.
-Please check back.
+Sorry, not available for fall planting.
+Should be available in 2016..

 Flower (also known as Sneezeweed)